What are Azure Reservations?

 - Azure Cosmos DB reserved capacity: The discount coverage depends on the provisioned throughput.
 For more information, see Understand how an Azure Cosmos DB reservation discount is applied.

-To learn more about Azure Reservations, see the following articles:
+Learn more about Azure Reservations with the following articles: